Top Three Exercises for Women of Childbearing Age

 The sacroiliac (SI) joints are located in the pelvic girdle where the spine and pelvis connect on each side.
 The job of the SI joint is to transmit forces from the lower limbs to the torso in what is known as "load transfer".
 The SI joints also sit directly behind the cecum and sigmoid colon.
 SI joint dysfunction is a source of problems for most women at some point in the childbearing years.
 According to Canadian physiotherapist Diane Lee, this is due to the inherent difference in form closure compared to males.
 Form closure is the structural support offered by the bones and skeletal system.
 Force closure is the muscular and ligamentous support.
 Every month there are fluctuating hormones, particularly Progesterone, that influence the laxity of ligamentous support and pelvic girdle stability, requiring more force closure or muscular support.
 Progesterone levels are lower at the beginning of the cycle with higher levels starting with ovulation, in the second half of the cycle.
 Progesterone is also in the highest concentrations during pregnancy, when women are considered a Progesterone factory.
 It is the hormone that causes food cravings, especially carbs, and creates a rise in core temperature to make the womb hospitable for human life.
 Without help from ligaments, muscles have to work harder to stabilize the pelvis.
 This instability can be even worse for women who are multiparous, or who have had more than one pregnancy.

 I should know since I have had a total of five pregnancies.
 After my third baby (fifth pregnancy), I could not walk without feeling like my hips were a tennis match.
 What I later discovered was that the pain in my left buttock and low back was influenced by tightness in my right hip.
 Dr. Vladimir Janda, a 20th century Czech physician, describes this as cross patterning as muscles have a very predictable pattern of tightness and weakness when there is a dysfunction.
-I have also experienced my SI joint and hip give out mid cycle, during ovulation, when I have a surge of Progesterone.
+I have also experienced my hip give out mid cycle, during ovulation, when I have a surge of progesterone.
 I can actually feel my pelvis move and shift out of position.
 Pain sets in when the joint gets stuck, creating an inability to bear weight on my hip and walk.
 The problem with the SI joint is not that it moves, but that it gets stuck and treatment is often required to restore it to the proper anatomical position.
 Symptoms of SI joint dysfunction include pain in the low back or buttock that is often one-sided, hip pain, discomfort with bending over or standing after prolonged sitting and pain during transitional movements, such as rolling in bed, shifting weight, standing on one leg and walking.
+Often the hip joint is tight and the sacrum or pelvic bone is rotated, which can make one leg appear longer.
+Ice and anti-inflammatories can be helpful to reduce discomfort.

 Because of this inherent pelvic girdle instability in women, the emphasis of exercise should be to stabilize the SI joint using the deep core muscles, namely the transversus abominus, pelvic floor, diaphragm and mutifidus, along with the help of the gluteals.
-Once the core is disrupted with pregnancy, surgery, or truama, a very predictable pattern occurs in which certain muscles shut down or become inhibited.
+Once the core is disrupted with pregnancy, surgery, or trauma, a very predictable pattern occurs in which certain muscles shut down or become inhibited.
 Dr Janda described what happens in the presence of dysfunction.
 In the lumbopelvic region, the muscles that become inhibited include the gluteals, quadriceps, transversus abdominus, multifidus, long inner thigh muscles (adductors) and eccentric or lengthening action of the hamstrings.
-While certain muscles become weak, other muscles become hypertonic, or abnormally tight, including the hamstrings, psoas (hip flexor), piriformis (buttock), short groin muscles, quadratus lumborum (between the ribs and pelvis), pelvic floor and rectus abdominus (one reason we do not prescribe crunches or sit-ups at our clinic).
+While certain muscles become weak, other muscles become hypertonic, or abnormally tight, including the hamstrings, psoas (hip flexor), piriformis (buttock), short groin muscles, quadratus lumborum (between the ribs and pelvis), pelvic floor and rectus abdominus.
 Click here to read our blog on Diastasis Recti.

 These three exercises help retrain the muscles that become inhibited, in order to prevent compensations from other helper muscles.
 If the helper muscles are over compensating and causing pain, it might be necessary to get help from a physical therapist who specializes in the pelvis before beginning these exercises.